joshgreenwell/zoid-lesson/src/tutorial3/README.md

-# tutorial 3: Passing Props
+# Tutorial 3: Passing Props

 Building off tutorial 2, we will now look at how you can<br/>
 customize you component's props and how to pass data between<br/>